Risk Management

 What about generative AI risks?

-How long does the engagement take?
+How long does the engagement take and what does it cost?

 Typical engagements run 10-16 weeks depending on scope: Discovery (2-3 weeks), Design (4-6 weeks), Validation (2-3 weeks), and Delivery (2-4 weeks).
-We can accelerate for CPS 230 deadline requirements.
+Framework development engagements are scoped to deliver maximum value within defined timelines.
+We can accelerate for CPS 230 deadline requirements or stage deliverables to align with your organisation's roadmap and budget cycle.

 Build Your AI Risk Framework